 “Wish We Were There” wedding message

-Unfortunately due to Covid 19 it meant that the number of attendees of weddings all over Ireland, and indeed the world, was limited for 2020.
+Unfortunately due to Covid 19 it meant that the number of attendees of weddings all over Ireland, and indeed the world, was limited for 2020 and 2021.
 Many guests couldn’t make it unfortunately but wanted to be there in spirit with a video message.

 This type of video message then is typically recorded by the person themselves and then all the messages edited together to play at the wedding reception.

-- Pick a quiet location and stay close enough for good audio.
-Speaking loud, slowly and clearly is really important as many reception rooms don’t have the most amazing audio so you want your message heard.
+- Pick a quiet location and stay close enough to your phone or camera for good audio if you aren’t using an external mic.
+Speaking loud, slowly and clearly is really important as many reception rooms don’t have the most amazing audio so you want your message heard clearly.

 - It’s best to have somewhere nice and bright to record this message to the couple.
 And ideally place the camera or phone on a tripod or a bench to keep it steady and ensure a sharp picture,